skozubek/reactnd-project-myreads/README.md

 ## Start the app

-To start the application fork, clone the Project and then:
+To start the application fork, clone the Project and then cd into directory containing project and:

 * install all project dependencies with `npm install`
 * start the server with `npm start`